MuratUseini123/Awesome_Meal_App_Musab_Bekir_181510_Murat_Useini_191546/README.md

 - Logged in employees will be able to edit the database "FoodDatabase.mdf".
 After an employee logs in,
 1. Edit Home Page Product button;
 2. Edit Product List button;
 3. Log-out button;
 will appear on the bottom right of the application.
 - Logged in employee can edit the home page product by clicking the "Edit Home Page Product" button.
 They will be redirected to a new form where they can edit the home page product.
 - At the form employee will have to input Price, Title, Category and Picture of the product.
 After writing the necessary data, they will be able to click "Edit" button.
 "Edit Product List"
 - Logged in employee will be able to edit the current database by clicking Edit Product List button which will appear on bottom right after a successful log in.
 - ![homepageproduct edit](https://user-images.githubusercontent.com/63672103/121813256-9e0ab180-cc6b-11eb-9ad4-b77aa86be787.png)
-- After clicking the button, employee will be displayed a database of current products and textboxes for being able to add new product.
+- After clicking the button, employee will be displayed a database of current products at which they can edit the data of them.

 "Log Out"
 - Log out button can be clicked by an employee so that they can log out from the system.